utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-trim-white-space.md

 // "Gotta Catch 'Em All."
 ```

-Super simple as you can see, we removed all trailing and ending whitespace.
+Super simple.
+As you can see, we removed all trailing and ending whitespace.

 ## Remove white space from the beginning